creatica-soft/esp8266-relay/README.md

 Power off, unground GPIO0 for normal operation, power on

-Run terminal emulator to see the ESP_LOGI(TAG,) messages:
+Run terminal emulator to see the ESP_LOGx(TAG,) messages:

 ```
 miniterm --raw /dev/ttyAMA1 74880